 By Celine Aka • March 01, 2017•Ms. JD, Writers in Residence, Careers, Law School, Choosing a Career and Landing a Job, Issues, Mentoring and Networking

 If you are in law school, you have probably heard that your peers are your first professional network.
 This is especially true for law students who do not have attorneys in their families or who simply have never interacted with attorneys.
-A good way to get to know your peers and be known in law school is to get involve in different students' organizations, on the board or be a member of your law school lawyering skills competition (e.g., national moot court, ABA Representation in Mediation, Client Interviewing and counseling etc) and/or get on one of your law school journals.
+A good way to get to know your peers and be known in law school is to get involved in different students' organizations, on the board or be a member of your law school lawyering skills competition (e.g., national moot court, ABA Representation in Mediation, Client Interviewing and counseling etc) and/or get on one of your law school journals.
 Being likable goes a long way, but it won’t be enough for your professional development if people do not know your work ethic.
-We all know at least one law student who is fun to be around, but who lacks in professional skills.
+We all know at least one law student who is fun to be around, but who lacks professionalism.
 So get involved in and outside of your law school so that people can attest of your strong work ethic.

-In sum, your peers' opinion about your professionalism matters.
+In sum, your peers' opinions about your professionalism matter.
 Everyone has a different strategy to gain professional visibility.
 A network with a large number of people who know you well is ideal, but difficult to create and maintain.
 Whether you decide to get to know as many people as possible who can comment on at least one positive aspect of your work ethic or maintain professional relationships with a small number of people who know you well, the goal is to try to have the lowest number of people who have negative impresions and/or opinions of you.
 Do not get me wrong, wherever you will be working, not everyone will like you personally.
 But even if someone subjectively dislikes you, they might still be able to objectively assess your work in a favorable way if it is impeccable.

 Upperclassmen can serve as mentor and/or sponsors.
 When an upperclassman, gives you valuable academic and professional insights that help you navigate through law school, he or she acts as a mentor.
 When an upperclassman recommends you to en employer or advocate for you to get a position, he or she acts as a sponsor.
 Both as a 2L and a current 3L, I have been asked to recommend fellow students seeking employment and I have also approached fellow students to ask them if they could talk to me about students I was seeking to recruit for positions on a law school competition's board.